Lecture hall graphs and the Askey scheme: Another bootstrapping method from continuous -Hermite polynomials

 \end{thm}

-\section{Another bootstrapping method from continuous \( q \)-Hermite polynomials}
+\section{Another bootstrapping method from continuous $q$-Hermite polynomials}

-In this section we provide another bootstrapping method to find a combinatorial model for mixed moments of Askey--Wilson polynomials relative to the continuous \( q \)-Hermite polynomials, which are one of the most well studied families of orthogonal polynomials in the \( q \)-Askey scheme.
-At the end of this section we will give a lecture hall graph model for the mixed moments of the continuous \( q \)-Hermite polynomials.
-We will need some results of Kim and Stanton \cite{KS15} who also used a bootstrapping method to compute the moments of Askey--Wilson polynomials from continuous \( q \)-Hermite polynomials.
+In this section, we provide another bootstrapping method to find a combinatorial model for mixed moments of Askey--Wilson polynomials relative to the continuous \( q \)-Hermite polynomials, which are one of the most well-studied families of orthogonal polynomials in the \( q \)-Askey scheme.
+At the end of this section, we give a lecture hall graph model for the mixed moments of the continuous \( q \)-Hermite polynomials.
+As applications of the results in this section, we prove \Cref{cor:1}, which establishes the total positivity of the matrix of mixed moments of Askey--Wilson polynomials relative to continuous \( q \)-Hermite polynomials, and we also give the first combinatorial proof of the symmetry of \( a,b,c,d \) in the Askey--Wilson polynomials in \Cref{sec:comb-prop-askey}.

+Our results build on those of Kim and Stanton \cite{KS15}, who used a bootstrapping method to compute the moments of Askey--Wilson polynomials from continuous \( q \)-Hermite polynomials.